By Xam Riche on December 3, 2025 • 19 min read

 Here are 7 evidence-backed strategies to ease stress-induced bloating and heal your gut-brain connection:

-1. Gut-Directed Hypnotherapy: This isn't stage hypnosis or hocus-pocus; it's a clinically proven therapy for IBS.
+This isn't stage hypnosis or hocus-pocus; it's a clinically proven therapy for IBS.
 In fact, multiple studies show it's as effective as the FODMAP diet for reducing IBS symptoms 9.
 During gut-focused hypnotherapy, a trained therapist (or an app like Nerva) guides you into a relaxed state and uses suggestions/visualizations to calm your digestive system.
 It can reduce those oversensitive gut nerves, normalize gut motility (movement), and lower gut inflammation.
 Clinical evidence: About 75% of IBS patients improve significantly with this therapy 10, and the relief can last long after the sessions end.
 (If therapy is out of reach, app-based programs are a great alternative to get started.)
+If you want the full evidence-first breakdown, see gut-directed hypnotherapy for IBS.

 This kind of breathing retrains your diaphragm and abdominal muscles to work together properly (countering that "stress belly" reflex).
 It also lowers cortisol (that stress hormone) and tells your digestion to relax.
 Try it now and feel your heart rate drop - that's your gut-brain axis shifting into calm gear.
 Bonus: Techniques like the "Physiological Sigh" (two quick inhales and a long exhale) or even humming/singing can similarly stimulate the vagus nerve and ease tension.